ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 header:
   image: /assets/images/accelerate-chapter-notes.jpg
 ---
 [Leaders are readers](https://www.goodreads.com/quotes/95682-not-all-readers-are-leaders-but-all-leaders-are-readers) and with that in mind, I push myself to read as often as I can.
 Currently I am reading ["Accelerate"](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) and am taking notes as I go.
-Below are my notes, gut reactions, and raw thoughts from each chapter in Part 1.
+Below are my notes, gut reactions, and a few "notes to self" from Part 1.

 ## Table of Contents:
 - [Forward by Martin Fowler](#forward-by-martin-fowler)